trantor2nd/ImgLab-Embodied-AI/README.md

 # ImgLab-Embodied-AI
 A record of the  exploration of embodied intelligence by students of the ImageLab at Xidian University

-## 1_Task
+## Task
-We divide the task into three parts: LLM algorithm , expert model , deployment and ros
+We divide the task into three parts:
+- LLM algorithm
+- Expert model
+- Deployment & Ros

+## LLM algorithm

+## Expert model
+connect LLM with Ros
+### basic model study
+clip
+dino
+sam
+diffusion
+## Deployment & Ros